Khaled Mashud

-Khaled Mashud, popularly known as Khaled Mashud Pilot (খালেদ মাসুদ; born 8 February 1976) is a former Bangladeshi cricketer and a captain in Tests and ODIs.
-A wicketkeeper and middle order batsman, he was a regular member of the national team between 1995 and 2007.
-Bangladeshi coach Dav Whatmore claimed Mashud as the "best wicketkeeper in Asia."
+Khaled Mashud, popularly known as Khaled Mashud Pilot (খালেদ মাসুদ; born 8 February 1976) is a former Bangladeshi cricketer who was the country's Test and ODI captain.
+A wicketkeeper and middle-order batsman, he was a regular member of the national team between 1995 and 2007.
+Bangladeshi coach Dav Whatmore called Mashud the "best wicketkeeper in Asia."
 He contributed to Bangladesh's first ever ODI hat-trick by taking two catches off Shahadat Hossain's bowling.
-After the international retirement in 2008, he continued to play domestic cricket in Bangladesh as captain of the Rajshahi Division team.
+After his international retirement in 2008, he continued to play domestic cricket in Bangladesh as captain of the Rajshahi Division team.
 Mashud announced his retirement from domestic cricket after captaining his team to win the title in 2011.

 Personal life

 His father Shamsu was a prominent Bangladeshi footballer in the 1970s.
-A striker, he formed a partnership with Kazi Salahuddin and helped Abahani Krira Chakra win the Dhaka League title in 1977.
+A striker, he formed a partnership with Kazi Salahuddin and helped Abahani Krira Chakra win the Dhaka First Division League title in 1977.

-Khaled Mashud has been selected as the new Bangladesh team manager for the upcoming away series against New Zealand.

 Early days

 Mashud played for the Bangladesh U-19 side in 1993.
-Apart from his keeping duties. he also took the important responsibility of batting at No. 3.
+Apart from his keeping duties, he also took the important responsibility of batting at No. 3.
 Within couple of years, he graduated to the national team and played against the touring England 'A' team in February 1995.
 His ODI debut came later in the year at Sharjah.

 International career

 In Test cricket

-He made an impressive Test debut with the bat, scoring 32 and 21* in the historic match against India in November 2000.
+He made an impressive Test debut with the bat, scoring 32 and 21* runs in the historic match against India in November 2000.
 But his most memorable moment in Test cricket came in the West Indies in May 2004.
-Despite taking a first innings lead of 64, Bangladesh ran into trouble, losing their first seven wickets for just 123 runs.
+Despite taking a first innings lead of 64 runs, Bangladesh ran into trouble, losing their first seven wickets for just 123 runs.
 Mashud then led a late order recovery to take the score to 271/9 (decl.).
 The declaration came just after Mashud completed his hundred (103*).
 He was given excellent support by Rafiq (29) and Tapash (26).

 Behind the stumps, his 87 dismissals from 44 matches does not sound very impressive, but he was playing for a side which possessed very little venom in their bowling department.